DehaiSong/FVCOMv4.0-MDOwave/README.md

 We also provides two kinds of boundary conditions for waves in mod_wave.F:
 OBC_WAVE_NUDGING = T considering the open boundary swells, and OBC_WAVE_NUDGING = F not considering the open boundary swells.
 If the former, the significant wave height (hsig), wave direction (wdir), and peak wave period (tpek) should be provided at the open boundary nodes, which is written in a netcdf file, similar to the open boundary elevation.
+An Matlab code (write_waveobc.m) to create the wave open boundary file is given for reference.

 The file “specavs” should be placed to the file input folder.